 Georgetown African American Historic Landmark Project and Tour, provides information and images of historically important dwellings and businesses, and a map of the village east side and Herring Hill area with original street names.

 Black Georgetown Remembered" A History of Its Black Community From the Founding of "The Town of George" in 1751 to the Present Day".
 Author Kathleen M. Lesko; Contributing Authors Valerie Babb and Carroll R. Gibbs, ISBN 978-0-87840-526-8

 Escape on the Pearl, Special to the Washington Post, August 12, 1998, By Mary Kay Ricks.
 Shares the April 15, 1848 escape of 77 slaves from Washington, Georgetown, and Alexandria on the sailing vessel The Pearl, the ensuing "Washington Riot", and elevation of the abolition debate.

 click QR image, or View on Mobile Device Camera

 You can access a self-guided walking tour of the cemeteries by scanning this encoded image using your mobile device camera (as you may have done on restaurant menus and other documents).
 The encoded image is also available on signage at the cemetery grounds.

-The tour will introduce you to our two cemeteries and acquaint you with some of the individuals for whom this sanctuary is their final resting place.
+The tour introduces you to our two cemeteries and acquaints you with some of the individuals for whom this sanctuary is their final resting place.
 The walking tour takes about 30 minutes to complete.
-We encourage you to share feedback about your visit using the form at the end of the guide.
+We encourage you to share feedback about your visit using the form at the program end.
 We hope your visit creates new personal awareness, and a thirst to continue your education.

 nearby points of interest